Skip to main content

 Pre-requisite coursework

-Academic preparation must include all the prerequisite courses on our website regardless of your field of study or advanced degree (the prerequisites must be current), or the medical school program type selected on the AMCAS application.
+Academic preparation must include all the UNC SOM prerequisite courses identified on our website regardless of your field of study or advanced degree (the prerequisites must be current), or the medical school program type selected on the AMCAS application.

 We require that your undergraduate coursework has been completed at a regionally accredited college or university within the U.S. or Canada and that your grades are documented in letter-grade format on your transcript and not pass/fail.
 Narrative evaluations are not accepted in lieu of GPAs.

-• All prerequisite coursework must be completed at a regionally accredited institution in the U.S. or Canada
+• All prerequisite coursework must be completed at a regionally accredited institution in the U.S. or Canada, and your grades must be documented in letter-grade format on your transcript and not pass/fail.
+Narrative evaluations are not accepted in lieu of GPAs.

-• A minimum of 30 credit hours of natural science coursework is required at the time of application.
+• minimum of 30 credit hours of natural science coursework is required at the time of application to our program.

-• Advanced Placement or International Baccalaureate coursework cannot substitute for the prerequisites.
-We require college level coursework for all the prerequisites.
+• Advanced Placement or International Baccalaureate coursework will not be accepted for our prerequisites.

 • We require seated (in-class) prerequisite coursework for you to acquire the interpersonal skills required to succeed in our curriculum and in medical practice.
-On-line courses will only be considered if your institution is unable to offer you a place in a seated class, and we recommend contacting our Admissions office for confirmation of acceptability.
-The exception to this requirement is if online instruction is the only option offered due to a pandemic.
+Online courses will only be considered if your institution is unable to offer you a place in a seated class, or if the course is only offered as a hybrid (in-person and online).
+We recommend contacting our Admissions office for confirmation of acceptability.
+The exception to this requirement is if online instruction is the only option offered by your institution due to continued pandemic protocols.

-• Substitutions are not allowed for the coursework identified in the categories, or the required laboratory.
-For example, Biochemistry cannot substitute for one of the Biology Sciences, as we have identified Biochemistry as one of the required courses for the Chemistry requirements.
+• Substitutions are not allowed for the coursework identified in the categories below, or the required laboratory (including teaching the subject course, other courses that have components of a required course, or laboratory research experience, etc.).
+For example, Biochemistry cannot substitute for one of the Biology Sciences, as we have identified Biochemistry as one of the required courses for the Chemistry category.

 Transcripts